LETHAL SMOKE SCREEN: MARIJUANA, TOBACCO, CHRONIC PAIN, AND THE OPIOID CRISIS

 Unfortunately, the medical experts providing that guidance, training, and consultation in areas of behavioral health, substance use, chronic pain, and evidence based practice (EBP) treatment for those areas of practice, are outside scope of competence and unable to provide valid guidance.
 That scope of competence problem arises because problems in those areas are not medical conditions at all and are not usefully conceptualized or treated as medical conditions.
 The distorted attempt by the medical industry to force chronic pain into a medical model, for example, is essentially responsible for the opioid crisis and perpetuates a national substance use epidemic.

 As observed directly in the ECHO series of presentations on MAT:

-Progress against an opioid crisis and national substance use epidemic will require system-level changes and most importantly rethinking of substance use itself and its treatment.
-It will require institutions and managers of public healthcare funds with the capacity for competent, informed, and ethical practices.
+Progress against an opioid crisis and national substance use epidemic will require system-level changes, most importantly rethinking of substance use itself and its treatment.
+It will require a shift to institutions and managers of public healthcare funds with the capacity for competence, critical thought, and ethical behavior.

 Research References and Links

 - National Academies of Sciences, Engineering, and Medicine.
 2017.
 The health effects of cannabis and cannabinoids: The current state of evidence and recommendations for research.
 Washington, DC: The National Academies Press. doi: 10.17226/24625.

 - Bradford AC, Bradford WD, Abraham A, Bagwell Adams G. Association Between US State Medical Cannabis Laws and Opioid Prescribing in the Medicare Part D Population.
 JAMA Intern Med.
 2018;178(5):667–672. doi:10.1001/jamainternmed.2018.0266